N1ki2K/Iot-Monitoring/PROJECT_THEORY_GUIDE.md

 When writing the theory, keep these details aligned with the current codebase:

 - the backend is Express-based and written in TypeScript
+- the backend runtime is split into a REST API and a separate MQTT ingest worker
 - the frontend uses React 19 and Vite
 - the mobile app is native Android in Kotlin
 - the database is PostgreSQL
 - the message broker is Mosquitto over MQTT
 - password hashing uses `scrypt`
-- current identity propagation uses `x-user-id`, not JWT
+- API authentication uses JWT bearer tokens plus database-backed refresh tokens
 - controllers are claimable through a generated 5-digit pairing code
 - audit logging and admin health endpoints are implemented